salesforce/offline-app-developer-starter-kit/README.md

 Other lightning web component quick actions can be [added to the object's page layout](https://github.com/salesforce/offline-app-developer-starter-kit/tree/main#add-lwc-quick-actions-to-mobile-layouts) and are accessible at the top of the view quick action.
 Salesforce reserves three quick action names for specific use cases.
 Create custom LWCs assigned to these quick action names to enable this functionality:

 * `<ObjectName>.view.quickAction-meta.xml` is used for viewing a record and injects an action bar across the top for other quick actions.
-* `<ObjectName>.edit.quickAction-meta.xml` is used for editing a record including its drafts.
+* `<ObjectName>.edit.quickAction-meta.xml` is used for editing a record, including records in a draft state.
 * `<ObjectName.create.quickAction-meta.xml` is used for creating a record from the plus button in My Offline Records.

-**Note:** The quick action names require the exact spelling and capitalization.
+**Note:** The quick action names for `view`, `create`, and `edit` require the exact spelling and capitalization.

 ## Prerequisites

-The Salesforce product team will enable your org for Mobile Offline when you license it.
+The Salesforce product team will enable Mobile Offline for your org when you license it.
 While you wait, perform the following tasks to set up your developer environment and tools, so you can begin exploring after Mobile Offline is enabled.

 * Install Salesforce CLI
   * Follow the steps in the [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm)